nlivaic/DistributedSystems/README.md

 * Never change the entity, but rather add a new record.
 Benefits:
   * We have a natural audit log
   * Nothing gets destroyed
-  * We preserve what data each node received ("metadata)
+  * We preserve what data each node received ("metadata")
-  * Promotes eventual consistency
+  * Promotes eventual consistency (not sure how immutability relates to this one?)
 * Immutability changes everything [here](https://vimeo.com/52831373)
 * Facilitated by:
-  * Snapshot pattern - allows for detecting concurrent writes by comparing the incoming tick count with the last stored tick count.
+  * Snapshot pattern - a separate snapshot table keeping each change, thus simulating updates.
+Besides keeping the data it also allows for detecting concurrent writes by comparing the incoming tick number with the last stored tick number.
+The caller must provide the exact same tick number otherwise they are working with an out-of-date version.
 Important thing to note here is the concurrency boundary begins when the data is read.
 More on my discussion with Michael Perry in the bottom of this article [here](#Discussion-with-Michael-Perry-on-snapshot-pattern-and-concurrency-checks).
-  * Tombstone pattern
+  * Deletes are facilitated by Tombstone pattern

 ### Location independence
 * Location dependent identifiers like auto-incrementing Ids are an anti-pattern in distributed systems: One record cannot be moved from one database to another because the id might be taken by another record.